The All of Us Research Program is dedicated to better health, both in the future and today.

 By adding EHR information to our database, we can help researchers study many different health problems, including COVID-19.
 Researchers may learn more about different symptoms and underlying health conditions, as well as the effects of different medicines and treatments.

-Antibodies are proteins produced in the blood in response to an infection, such as a virus.
-They play a critical role in fighting infections and are helpful signs that a person was exposed to an infection or immunization in the past.
+Antibodies are proteins produced in the blood in response to an infection, like the kind caused by a virus.
+They play a critical role in health by warning our bodies about the infection and telling our immune system to fight it.
+Antibodies are also helpful signs that a person was exposed to an infection or immunization in the past.
 However, the presence of antibodies does not guarantee that a person is protected from the infection (has immunity), or that protection will last.

 Yes.
-That test detects an active infection.
-It is done with a nasal swab at some drive-through clinics, doctors’ offices, and emergency rooms.
-It is used for people with symptoms or for those who have been exposed to someone who has or had COVID-19.
+The COVID-19 test detects an active infection.
+Most COVID-19 infection testing is done with a nasal swab at some drive-through clinics, doctors’ offices, and emergency rooms.
+Other types of tests (in-home tests, tests using throat swabs or saliva) are also available.
+These tests are used for people with symptoms or for those who have been exposed to someone who has or had COVID-19.

 The antibody test we are doing is a blood test.
 An antibody test is generally done with people who do not currently have symptoms, to find out if they had the virus in the past.